Tania-stack/U-Mind/README.md

 # U-Mind
-This project was created for the course "Augmented Reality &amp; Virtual reality".
+This project was created for the course "Augmented Reality &amp; Virtual Reality".

 This is a VR experience for people with social anxiety.
 The goal is to determine which elements can be triggering for them.